Team-Infinite-Void/transaction-tracker/README.md

 A Python project that will track a user's transactions.
 Users will be able to securely input and view their purchases and perform data analytics to get a better sense of their total spending within an allotted time.

 ## Currently implemented
-So far, we have set up a text-based menu for the user to choose what they would like to do.
-This includes adding/deleting records, viewing all records, and exiting the program.
+Text-based menu for the user to choose what they would like to do.
+    Adding/deleting records, viewing all records, exiting the program, and delete their account.
+User account database that displays an interactive login/create account menu.
+    Once logged in, users can interact with the main menu.
+    Stores encrypted usernames and passwords in an SQLite3 database locally.
+    Provides login, add account, delete account, and menu functionality.

 ## Pending work
+Create a transaction database using SQLite3
+Implement networking (currently, everything is done locally on the user's computer)
+    Authentication, database storage and access, etc.

 ## Member current contributions and next steps:
-Galen Chang - Added the user account SQLite3 database and functions and menus to add/delete user and login.
+Galen Chang - Created a series of functions that create and interact with an encrypted SQLite3 database locally.
+Users will see a login prompt first that also gives them the option of creating their account.
+Once authenticated, users can delete their account as well as access all the functionality the main menu provides.
+Next step will be to implement the transaction database using SQLite3.

 Josiah Kila